paulushcgcj/cs50-arkanoid/README.md

-# Pong @ CS50G
+# Arkanoid @ CS50G

-This is a sample game based on PONG developed during CS50G classes
+This is a sample game based on Arkanoid developed during CS50G classes